metamath/lamp-guide/docs/index.md

 Below the word "Editor" is the editor command icon bar.
 The editor command icon bar shows many different icons;
 each icon represents a command you can use to modify a proof.
-We've already used one, the "+" icon that represents adding a statement.
+We've already used one, the "+" icon that represents adding a step.
 The reference manual section
 [Editor command icon bar](#editor-command-icon-bar) discusses each icon and the command it performs in more detail.